Responses to children and young people with problematic and harmful sexual behaviours

 What are we doing?

-The NSW Government has allocated $37.7 million over five years from 2018-19 to improve the prevention of and responses to children and young people with problematic or harmful sexual behaviours.
+The NSW Government allocated $37.7 million over five years from 2018-19 to improve the prevention of and responses to children and young people with problematic or harmful sexual behaviours.
 The NSW Government is developing a framework, based on a public health approach, that will promote prevention activities.
-It will be developed using a co-design approach with various stakeholders including priority populations such as Aboriginal and Torres Strait Islander, people with disability and people from culturally diverse communities.
-It will also include children, young people and families with lived experiences.
+It is being developed using a co-design approach with a broad range of stakeholders including priority populations such as Aboriginal and Torres Strait Islander, people with disability and people from culturally diverse communities.
+Children, young people and families with lived experiences have also informed this work.
 The approach will support families, communities and professionals to identify and assess the problematic or harmful behaviours and respond early to ensure supports are in place.
 The framework will also include proposed policy and legislation changes to improve referral pathways for children and young people with harmful sexual behaviours.

 The NSW Government has allocated $19 million of the new funding to improve access to specialist treatment services for children and young people and their families who need it.
 New Street is an evidence-based specialist service for children and young people aged 10 to 17 years who have engaged in harmful sexual behaviours.
-The NSW Health New Street Service network has been expanded to achieve state-wide service coverage.
+The NSW Health New Street Service network has been expanded to deliver services in every Local Health District.

 There are now nine full New Street Services plus two smaller ‘spoke services’ that are supported by a neighbouring ‘hub service’.
+Each full service has at least one identified Aboriginal counsellor who supports the service to be culturally safe, including by delivering or coordinating cultural consultation for non-Aboriginal clinicians working with Aboriginal clients.
 The state-wide clinical advice structure has been expanded to include an identified Aboriginal advisor for the network.

 What have we achieved so far?